caxylive/Net_Projects/projects/006 - Wireshark Basics - Port Mirroring (SPAN)/README.md

         * `monitor session 1 source interface gigabit 0/0`
         * `monitor session 1 destination interface gigabit 0/3`
     * This configuration copies all traffic from gigabit 0/0 (PC-switch link) to gigabit 0/3 (Ubuntu PC link).

+  Notes:
+    * **Switched Port Analyzer** (SPAN) is used to mirror traffic from one or more source ports or VLANs to a destination port for monitoring or analysis.
+    * The session number (1 in this case) is an identifier for the SPAN session, which allows you to configure and manage multiple SPAN sessions on the same device.
+    * Each session is configured independently with its own sources and destinations.

 3.  **Successful HTTP Traffic Capture:**
     * After configuring port mirroring, HTTP traffic between the PC and server is successfully captured on the Ubuntu PC link.
     * This demonstrates the effectiveness of port mirroring for capturing traffic between specific devices.